gnuwho/packer-templates/jessie-lxde-go-vbox/README.md

 Create the artifact:

     packer build jessie-lxde-go-vbox

+This will create a Virtualbox image in the `output_directory`.

 ### Virtualbox
 The resulting image is an `ovf` file.
 Using Virtualbox, import the `jessie-lxde-go-vbox.ovf` file.
 After import, start the VM.